Did you know starting a lawn care business could make you over $250K in your first year?

 - Business partner(s)

-- Grants for starting a lawn care business (Yes, there are some!)
+- Grants for starting a lawn care business (yes, there are some!)

-- Home equity loan
+- Home equity loans

-- Friends or family
+- Gifts from friends or family

-- Personal finance through savings or wages
+- Personal finances through savings or wages

 - Rollover for business startups (ROBS)